RHEPI/UTDM/README.md

-# MDIR-UCDM: A Universal CFNET-based  Diffusion Model for Multi-weather Degraded Images Restoration
+# UTDM: A Universal Transformer-based  Diffusion Model for Multi-weather Degraded Images Restoration

 This is the code repository of the following paper.

 "MDIR-UCDM: A Universal CFNET-based  Diffusion Model for Multi-weather Degraded Images Restoration"\
 <em>Yongbo Yu, Weidong Li, Linyan Bai, Jinlong Duan, Xuehai Zhang</em>

 > **Abstract**: Restoring multi-weather degraded images is significant for subsequent high-level computer vision tasks.
 However, most existing image restoration algorithms only target single-weather degraded images, and there are few general models for multi-weather degraded image restoration.
-In this paper, we propose a diffusion model for multi-weather degraded image restoration, namely A Universal CFNET-based  Diffusion Model for Multi-weather Degraded Images Restoration (MDIR-UCDM), by combining the denoising diffusion probability model (DDPM) and Vision Transformer (ViT).
-First, MDIR-UCDM uses weather-degraded images as conditions to guide the diffusion model to generate clean background images through reverse sampling.
+In this paper, we propose a diffusion model for multi-weather degraded image restoration, namely A Universal Transformer-based  Diffusion Model (UTDM) for Multi-weather Degraded Images Restoration, by combining the denoising diffusion probability model (DDPM) and Vision Transformer (ViT).
+First, UTDM uses weather-degraded images as conditions to guide the diffusion model to generate clean background images through reverse sampling.
 Secondly, we propose a Cascaded Fusion Noise Estimation Transformer (CFNET) based on ViT, which utilizes degraded and noisy images for noise estimation.
 By introducing Cascaded Contextual Fusion Attention (CCFA) in a cascaded manner to compute contextual fusion attention mechanisms for different heads, CFNET explores the commonalities and characteristics of multi-weather degraded images, fully capturing global and local feature information to improve the model's generalization ability on various weather-degraded images.
-MDIR-UCDM outperformed the existing algorithm by 0.14~4.55dB on the Raindrop-A test set, and improved by 0.99dB and 1.24dB compared with Transweather on the Snow100K-L and Test1 test sets.
+UTDM outperformed the existing algorithm by 0.14~4.55dB on the Raindrop-A test set, and improved by 0.99dB and 1.24dB compared with Transweather on the Snow100K-L and Test1 test sets.
 Experimental results show that our method outperforms general and specific restoration task algorithms on synthetic and real-world degraded image datasets.

 ## Using the code: